 Best for a Family Day Out in the City Park

-The Szécheniy Bath is one of the the grandest baths in Budapest.
+The Szechenyi Bath is one of the the grandest baths in Budapest.

 Located at the edge of the city’s a largest park, the Városliget, you will find plenty to do in the area besides enjoying the healing waters of the spa.

-Great choice for families with kids since beside having a water fun they can do and see other fun things in City Park:
+Great choice for families with kids since besides having fun in the water, they can also do and see other exciting things in City Park:

-Location – Opening Hours – Ticket Purchase – Map of the Bath – Dress Code – Massages – Facilities, services – Restaurants Nearby
+Location – Getting There – Opening Hours – Prices – Ticket Purchase – Map of the Bath – Outdoor Pools – Dress Code – Massages – Facilities, Services – Restaurants Nearby

 Location: